 The Cheapest Burnt Ends Are Made With Hot Dogs And They're Still Delicious

 Every barbecue-loving foodie knows that burnt ends are the crispy crown jewels of the smoker.
-Known for their crunchy exterior and tender, juicy interior, these saucy charred pieces are typically made from point-tip brisket trimmings.
+Known for their crunchy exterior and tender, juicy interior, these saucy are typically made from point-tip brisket trimmings.
 The only downside to the coveted cuts of beef is that they take time and money to perfect.
 However, you can cut the work — and cost — of making burnt ends in half by using hot dogs instead.

 Tips for making hot dog burnt ends